 Regardless of where you are on the continuum, it’s helpful to have some knowledge about the process before you start, especially if this is your first experience with daycare.
 Searching for the right daycare is not a quick process – it takes time and work.
-Having some knowledge about the process before you start can help you plan, set expectations, and make it all a bit smoother.
+Having some knowledge about the process before you start can help you plan, set expectations, and make it less stressful.

 1. There are different types of daycares